unicode-org/message-format-wg/spec/registry.md

 >
 > The value `plural` is default for the option `select`
 > because it is the most common use case for numeric selection.
-> It can be used for exact value matches but also allows for the grammatical needs of other
+> It can be used for exact value matches but also allows for the grammatical needs of
 > languages using CLDR's plural rules.
 > This might not be noticeable in the source language (particularly English),
 > but can cause problems in target locales that the original developer is not considering.
 >
 > For example, a naive developer might use a special message for the value `1` without
-> considering other locale's need for a `one` plural:
+> considering a locale's need for a `one` plural:
 >
 >```
 > .match {$var}